tucher/JsonFusion/README.md

 - Works with deeply nested structs, arrays, strings, and arithmetic types out of the box
 - No data-driven recursion in the parser: recursion depth is bounded by your C++ type nesting, not by JSON depth.
 With only fixed-size containers, there is no unbounded stack growth.
 - Error handling via a result object convertible to bool, with access to an error code and offset.
 C++ exceptions are not used.
-- Constexpr parsing & serialization – For models using fixed-size containers (std::array, char buffers) and primitive types, both Parse and Serialize are usable in constexpr contexts.
-This enables compile-time JSON validation, “baked-in” embedded configs, and gives extra confidence that there are no hidden allocations or runtime dependencies on the library side.
-See [`tests/consteval_tests.cpp`](tests/consteval_tests.cpp) for examples with nested structs, arrays, and optionals.

 ## Performance